All Episodes

 Those same people now saying, oh, Bush lied.

-Bush lied about WMD, Bush lied about this, that, and the other.
+Bush lied about this, that, and the other.

-Oh, and by the way, Bill Clinton not only made a complete horse's ass out of himself by uh over in this Arab uh American university in Dubai in this speech, uh feeding the insurgency, just just cheering on the enemies of America by saying it was a big mistake to uh invade and went on and made made matters worse by saying,
+Oh, and by the way, Bill Clinton not only made a complete horse's ass out of himself by over in this Arab American university in Dubai in this speech, feeding the insurgency, just cheering on the enemies of America by saying it was a big mistake to invade, and went on and made matters worse by saying, and this is a quote now, when the U.S. kicked out Saddam,

-well, and this is a quote now uh when the U.S. kicked out Saddam, they decided to dismantle the whole authority structure.
+they decided to dismantle the whole authority structure.

 Most of the people who were part of that structure were good, decent people who were making the best out of a very bad situation, unquote.

-Oh, wait a minute.
+Well, wait a minute.

-Does he mean Ali Hassan al Majid, aka chemical Ali?
+Does he mean Ali Hassan al-Majid, aka chemical Ali?

-Does he mean Izat Ibrahim Alduri who governed Northern Iraq during the chemical weapon attacks on the Kurds?
+Does he mean Izat Ibrahim al-Duri, who governed northern Iraq during the chemical weapon attacks on the Kurds?

 Who exactly is Bill Clinton talking about?

-The good indecent people.
+The good and decent people.

 That is just outrageous in light of the facts.